 - Collect evidence on performance evaluation by assessing systems for monitoring and measuring performance, evaluation of compliance, internal audit processes, and OHS management review procedures.

-- Collecting evidence on improvement by assessing incident, non-compliance, and corrective action procedures, and continuous improvement procedures.
+- Collecting evidence on improvement by assessing an incident, non-compliance, corrective action procedures, and continuous improvement procedures.

 Audit Findings – reviewing evidence as well as findings

 The SafetyWallet auditor must review all the evidence which is provided and collected and note their findings on each.